The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-1/lesson-0-semantics/semantics-lecture/README.md

 * We will also download the [Eye Dropper Chrome Extension](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka) to find exact colors.

 ### Our Process
 0. Open up https://codepen.io/freeCodeCamp/full/zNqgVx.
 Without inspecting the HTML, try to visually identify each of the elements listed in the structure below.
+What boxes can you imagine?
+1. Create a file called `index.html` to write your HTML.
-1. Start by imagining the boxes and use semantic elements to create a structure.
+2. Use semantic elements to create a structure.
 Then, you can fill in the content elements (text, pictures, links).
 We will use this structure:
   * `body`
-    * `main`
+    * `header`
       * `h1`
       * `p`
+    * `main`
       * `figure`
         * `img`
         * `figcaption`